 - Five two-hour educational seminars, usually scheduled on Friday afternoon and evening and all day Saturday

-- Fingerprint and Child Protective Services Clearances for all adults residing in the home
+- Fingerprint and Department of Child Safety Clearances for all adults residing in the home

 - Five references from someone outside your family who knows you well

 - Financial Statements, including a budget, your most recent IRS1040 form, and bank statements

 - Individual and Joint Interviews with one of our Adoption staff

 After completion of your Adoptive Home Study, we will submit your study to the court to obtain your Adoption Certification Order.
 We will assist you in preparing your Adoption Profile and will support you through the waiting process.

 Once we place a child with you, staff will supervise your placement and take all necessary steps to complete your child’s adoption.
 We will also assist you in your adjustment to parenting and in developing a healthy relationship with your child’s birth parents, as needed.

 How to participate: